-Researches have shown that HIIT is usually more effective vis a vis equivalent time spent in doing a lesser intensity activity consistently.
-For instance, a 15 minute of HIIT activity on treadmill will be more effective vis a vis a slow and steady jog for 15 minutes!
+Researches have shown that HIIT is usually more effective as opposed to equivalent time spent in doing a lesser intensity activity consistently.
+For instance, a 15 minute of HIIT activity on treadmill will be more effective than a slow and steady jog for 15 minutes!

 Here are some benefits of HIIT: